k8stopologyawareschedwg/logtracr/DESIGN.md

 ### use an off-the-shelf 3rd party logging package

-At moment of writing, we are not aware of such package.
-If a comparable alternative is found, we will run an evaluation and a case study about replacing the in-house solution as soon as possible.
+At moment of writing, we are not aware of a logging package which easily enables flight recording and that fits in the go-logr ecosystem.
+The search is not done though.
+If a comparable alternative is found, we will run an evaluation and a case study about gaps and differences with this solution.

-### replacing the core logging package
+### just replace the core logging package

-this will require to have the logging package replaced in kubernetes, which is practically impossible.
+This is among the non-goals; besides, this is specifically a non-goal unless the replacement is 1:1 source code API compatible, and per previous research there is not such option.